dskecse/gh_releases_order_issue/README.md

 # Github releases order issue

-A repo reproducing the Github releases order issue
+A repo reproducing the Github releases order issue.

-There's [a few tags](https://github.com/dskecse/gh_releases_order_issue/tags) created for this repo, and here's the order of their creation:
+There's [a few tags][tags] created for this repo, and here's the order of their creation (oldest to newest):

 * v0.1.0
 * v0.2.0